SandroWissmann/Minefield/README.md

 ## About

 * Full featured Cross-platform Minesweeper clone.
 Tested on Linux and Windows.
-It should run on MAC too
+It should run on Mac too
 * Design based on [Windows 95 Version](http://www.minesweeper.info/downloads/Winmine95.html)
 * It was written from scratch using QT with C++

 ## Features

-* Available Difficulties: Beginner, Intermediate, Expert and Custom
+* Available difficulties: beginner, intermediate, expert and custom
-* The Marks can be turned on and off
+* The marks can be turned on and off
 * The color of the game can be turned on and off
-* The Highscores are saved
+* The highscores are saved

 ## Dependencies for Running Locally

-* QT >= 5.12
+* Qt >= 5.12
-  * You can download QT [here](https://www.qt.io/download).
-The game was developed under QT Creator
+  * You can download Qt [here](https://www.qt.io/download).
+The game was developed under Qt Creator

 ## Request

-* If you have a MAC and run it there, maybe you can send me a screenshot to add it to this readme
+* If you have a Mac and run it there, maybe you can send me a screenshot to add it to this readme

 ## License